maddiedeming/bamazon/README.md

     DB_USER=root

     DB_PASS=password

-3. Edit any of the values above to coordinate with your MySQL Database.
+3. Edit any of the values in the brackets above to coordinate with your MySQL Database.
 ## Commands
 ### Customer
 ```